github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

 {% data variables.product.company_short %} performs {% data variables.product.prodname_secret_scanning %} on {% ifversion fpt %}public and private{% endif %} repositories for secret patterns provided by {% data variables.product.company_short %} and {% data variables.product.company_short %} partners.
 For more information on the {% data variables.product.prodname_secret_scanning %} partner program, see "<a href="/developers/overview/secret-scanning-partner-program" class="dotcom-only">Secret scanning partner program</a>."

 However, there can be situations where you want to scan for other secret patterns in your {% ifversion fpt %}private{% endif %} repositories.
 For example, you might have a secret pattern that is internal to your organization.
-For these situations, you can define custom {% data variables.product.prodname_secret_scanning %} patterns in organizations and {% ifversion fpt %}private{% endif %} repositories on {% data variables.product.product_name %}.
-You can define up to 20 custom patterns for each {% ifversion fpt %}private{% endif %} repository or organization.
+For these situations, you can define custom {% data variables.product.prodname_secret_scanning %} patterns in your enterprise, organization, or {% ifversion fpt %}private{% endif %} repository on {% data variables.product.product_name %}.
+You can define up to 20 custom patterns for each {% ifversion fpt %}private{% endif %} repository, organization, or enterprise account.

 {% note %}